ember-codemods/es5-getter-ember-codemod/README.md

 This codemod is intended to automatically convert your usage of `get`, and `getProperties` to use traditional object dot notation as proposed by [emberjs/rfcs#281](https://github.com/emberjs/rfcs/blob/master/text/0281-es5-getters.md).

+Special thanks to @rwjblue, @iezer, and @tbieniek for reviewing my original test cases.

 ## Installation

 ecma5-getter-ember-codemod itself doesn't need to be installed, but you need to install jscodeshift to run the codemod script: